-The multigraph not only aims to challenge how we think about the history of print media.
-It also aims to challenge how we as scholars write about the history of print.
+The multigraph not only aims to challenge how we think about the history of print media but also aims to challenge how we as scholars write about the history of print.
 Putting our own thematic concerns to work, the goal of the multigraph is to draw on the interactions of both digital and print media, ultimately taking the form of a printed book, but one whose creation utilizes the collaborative tools of online communication.
 Eschewing the two traditional models of scholarly publishing – the monograph (one author, one idea) or the edited volume (one conductor and numerous players playing their own tune) – the multigraph is a collaborative effort: a symphony of ideas in which the performers are the conductors.

 One of the primary arguments of the Interacting with Print research group is that print still has a valuable role to play as a — if not the — central medium of humanistic communication.
 The relative stability of the printed book versus the all too fluid dynamics of the digital interface is a core component of the values associated with the durability and referencability of humanities research.
 New technologies allow us to challenge older paradigms of print production, however, emphasizing values of process, community, and collaboration over and above the long history of scholarly hermeticism, hierarchy, and charismatic insight that have largely characterized humanistic inquiry.

-The project will consist of three stages:
+The project took place over three stages:

-Seeding.
-(Nov – May) In this stage we ask participants to offer brief contributions (roughly 1500 words) on a key concept for the volume from any area of their own research (see the seedbed for examples).
+Seeding: Participants began by offering brief contributions (roughly 1500 words) on a key concept for the volume from any area of their own research (see the seedbed for examples).
 Inherent in the idea of the seed is that it be generative, motivating further additions from other contributors.
 The ideal seed is one that can grow in several directions.
 It encourages us to think about the openness of our research questions.